Information and Guidelines Governing Applications for Spring 2021

 - Completed Research Paper/Scholarly or Creative Project

-- The awards shall be presented to the students who, in the judgment of the Committee, present papers best exemplifying originality, creativity and scholarship.
+- The awards shall be presented to the students who, in the judgment of the award committee, present papers best exemplifying originality, creativity and scholarship.
 Students are cautioned to avoid plagiarism or poor documentation that suggests plagiarism.

 - Individual authorship is required.
 Faculty may be acknowledged but cannot be co-authors.
 Signatures of the student and adviser/research sponsor will be required verifying that the research, scholarship or creative activity is original and independent work of the student.